drizzle-mizzle/Character-Engine-Discord/README.md

 ## 🪄Features
 - Allows to spawn up to 15 characters in a single channel.
+- Embedded character finder based on [CharacterHub](https://www.chub.ai/) and [CharacterAI](https://character.ai) catalogs.
-- Supports all Tavern-like character cards.
+- Supports custom Tavern-like character cards.
 - Supports answers swiping.
-- Embedded character finder based on [CharacterHub](https://www.chub.ai/) and [CharacterAI](https://character.ai) catalogs.
-- Per-character flexible configuration allowing to set personal jailbreak prompts, message format templates, API backends and much more **for each character on the server separately**.
+- Per-character flexible configuration, allows to set personal jailbreak prompts, message format templates, API backends and much more **for each character on the server separately**.

 ## 📓Documentation
 - [How to set up](https://github.com/drizzle-mizzle/Character-Engine-Discord/wiki/How-to-set-up)